Do You Need to Rotate Winter Tires?

 - Swap front left with rear left, and front right with the rear right

-Should you use your spare when rotating your tires?
-It depends.
-Do you have a full-size spare tire?
-If you don’t, then don’t include it, as the spare isn’t designed for regular or prolonged use.
-If your spare is a full-size tire, then it makes sense to enter it into the rotation—just make sure you always stick to the same winter tire rotation direction each time and swap out the spare tire for another tire at the same point (e.g. always the rear-left one).
+Some vehicle manufacturers may recommend using your spare tire within your typical tire rotation.
+Doing so can help ensure the spare tire’s wear patterns mimic your other tires and help them avoid deteriorating at different rates.
+Though, this will depend on the type of spare tire your vehicle has.
+If your spare is a full-size tire, then it makes sense to enter it into the rotation.
+If you do, make sure you always stick to the same winter tire rotation direction each time and swap out the spare tire for another tire at the same point (ex., always the rear-left one).

-Follow the winter tire rotation pattern that applies to you and swap out the tires, placing them on the wheel mounts.
+Follow the standard tire rotation pattern that applies to your vehicle and swap out the tires, placing them on the wheel mounts.

-Step 6: Fix on the nuts and lower from jack
+Step 6: Fix on the Nuts and Lower from the Jack